I was reading an article on artificial intelligence when I came across this interesting paragraph:

 The Learning Organization

 Peter Senge, in his book The Fifth Discipline, talks about the “learning organization.”
-We talk about that in our SHRM lessons, too.
-A learning organization has to have five parts to exist.
-These are systems thinking, personal mastery, mental models, shared vision and team learning.
-Team learning occurs from the accumulation of individual learning.
+Additionally, we cover that in our SHRM courses.
+A learning organization needs five components in order to function.
+These include collaborative learning, shared vision, mental models, systems thinking, and personal mastery.
+Individual learning is accumulated, and then there is team learning.

 Companies need to have a knowledge retention system that allows employees, new managers, new HR people to “google” internal information to help them learn about how situations and employees have been dealt with in the past.
 Why try to recreate or reinvent the wheel every time someone new starts in a position?